88d52bdba0366127fffca9dfa93895/dwm/README.md

 ## Status bar

-You can find my statusbar script in this repo.
+You can find my statusbar script in this repo

-## License

-All repository of me is under the GPLv3